Icegianter/Cat-House/JOURNAL.md

 Time spent: 1 hr 30 min

 Day 2: July 26 -
 Today I worked on creating a shopping list of all items I'll be needing technology wise.
+For now it's all on Amazon, tomorrow I'll check Aliexpress.
+I cut out some of my plans because it just wouldn't work with the tech, but eventually I think I found everything I need.
+Now I need to calculate the size of the house to bring the model to scale and figure out how much wood I need.
+Time spend: 3 hr 0 min